 A common answer for this has been to raise your desk so that your arms are bent at a 90-degree angle when you type.
 This is a partial solution: a 90-degree angle keeps your wrists straight when you type (assuming your keyboard is level with your desk top) and helps prevent the wrist strain and injuries that come from improper wrist posture.
 However, maintaining this right angle for long [...]

 Much of the work in today’s offices is conducted on a computer.
 Indeed, a majority of our working lives, as well as a good deal of our personal lives, is spent staring at a screen.
 But, if improperly positioned, monitors can spell trouble for office workers by subjecting them to agonizing neck and shoulder pain.

 Thankfully, these posture-related pains are easy to fix, and it begins with the right equipment.
 An adjustable monitor arm should be a staple in any ergonomic workstation.
 The Ergotron LX Monitor arm offers a wide range of adjustability in both height, depth, and angle, to really customize your monitor setup.
 It is a very bad idea to use a laptop without an [...]

+The time that you spend on your treadmill desk can become more enjoyable and productive while causing zero strain on your body.
 Typing intensively while on the treadmill desk will create more muscle strain than walking with your arms by your side.
-So experienced treadmill desk users have learned to accumulate intensive writing tasks for those hours when they are sitting or standing, and to save up emails and online articles (and videos) to consume, and phone calls to return for walking time.
+Experienced treadmill desk users have learned to accumulate intensive writing tasks for those hours when they are sitting or standing, and to save up emails, online articles, videos to consume and phone calls for walking time.
 Having said that, some people find that the increased focus they gain while walking makes it the ideal time to compose documents and develop creative works, so this is a very subjective preference.
-Just keep in mind that when you do dive into intensely focused work you will more readily lose track of time, so set a timer [...]
+Keep in mind that [...]